flybywiresim/docs/docs/a32nx-briefing/flight-deck/ovhd/cargo-smoke.md

 ![Cargo Smoke Panel](../../../assets/a32nx-briefing/overhead-panel/cargo-smoke.jpg "Cargo Smoke Panel")

+!!! note "Incorrect Label"
+    The right side and button label is incorrect.
+It should say AFT.

 ## Usage

 ### SMOKE light

-This red light, and the associated ECAM warning, come on when the system detects smoke in the indicated compartment.
-This light comes on, if:
+When the system detects smoke in the compartment, a red light and an ECAM warning come on.

-- Both channels detect smoke, or
-- One channel detects smoke and the SDCU finds that the other channel is faulty.
+Both channels need to detect smoke, or one channel detects smoke and the SDCU finds that the other channel is faulty.

-### DISCH pushbutton
+### DISCH

-This button ignites the squib to discharge the extinguishing agent in the corresponding compartment (FWD or AFT).
+Ignites the squib to discharge the extinguishing agent in the corresponding compartment (FWD or AFT).

 ### DISCH light

-R Within 60 seconds after pressing the discharge pushbutton, this amber light comes on,thereby indicating that the agent bottle has fully discharged.
+Amber light comes on, indicating that the agent bottle has fully discharged.

-### TEST pushbutton
+### TEST

-Pressing this button for at least 3 seconds, and until it is released:
+To test the system press this button and hold it:

-- Tests the smoke detectors in sequence,
+- Tests the smoke detectors
-- Turns on the red smoke lights twice, and displays the ECAM warning,
+- Turns on the red smoke lights and displays an ECAM warning
 - Closes the ventilation system's isolation valves.
 - Turns on the amber DISCH lights.